 Werner Herzog, an expert filmmaker who made more than 60 movies is being interviewed by Paul Cronin.
 If you ever wanted to create your own movie (or any other artistic project for that matter) this book is for you.
 The stories it contains are amazing –dragging a giant ship over the Amazon jungle, surviving encounters with Klaus Kinsky, and being stranded on a stormy top of the mountain for 48 hours with nothing more than a small piece of chocolate.
 Except for tales of hardship and accomplishment, the book is soaked in Herzog’s personal philosophy.
 After reading it, you’ll become a more independent, “rogue” kind of artist.

 Quite appropriately, I devoured this book while on holidays in Morocco.
 It tells a story of a British historian (based in Yemen) who follows in the footsteps of Ibn Battuta – one of the greatest travelers who ever lived.
-Mackintosh-Smith equips himself with “Travels”, a 14th century account of Battuta’s journey.
+Mackintosh-Smith equips himself with “Travels”, a 14th-century account of Battuta’s journey.
 Then he tries to visit the places described in the original work.
 Battuta traveled from Tangier, all the way up to northern China so that’s quite a lot of footsteps to follow.
-This erudite book is a first part of a trilogy and it deals with travels from Morocco to Anatolia.
+This erudite book is the first part of a trilogy and it deals with travels from Morocco to Anatolia.

 Anthony Bourdain is a seasoned chef and a TV personality and this book is his masterpiece.
-It’s not just another story about the life in the kitchen.
-It really reads like a thriller, and is filled with punchy, mouth-watering sentences.
+It’s not just another story about life in the kitchen.
+It really reads like a thriller and is filled with punchy, mouth-watering sentences.
 Bourdain started out as a dishwasher in a cheap restaurant back in Provincetown.
 Then, with skill, perseverance, passion, and a lot of drugs and alcohol, he was able to rise to stardom and rule three-star restaurants in NYC.
 It’s an autobiographical work, but from it, you’ll also learn about the world of pro-cooking, kitchen knives, and why you should never order fish on Monday.

 Richard P. Feynman – Surely You’re Joking, Mr. Feynman!